cgranade/cgranade.github.io/_includes/docs/cv.md

 ## Recent Work History ##

 - Owner and Principal, Dual Space Solutions LLC.
 May 2023 to present.
-- Senior Research Developer, Microsoft.
+- Senior Research Development Engineer, Microsoft.
 July 2017 to October 2022.
 - Research Associate, University of Sydney.
 March 2015 to July 2017.
 - Research Assistant, Institute for Quantum Computing.
 May 2010 to February 2015.
 - Teaching Assistant, Physics Department, University of Alaska Fairbanks.
 September 2008 to May 2009.